It’s that time of year again.

 Let the bird come to room temperature one hour prior to putting it on the BBQ.

-One chimney starter full of charcoal briquettes should be enough for a turkey.
+- One chimney starter full of charcoal briquettes should be enough for a turkey.
 Set up your grill with an aluminum pan filled water, or liquid of your choice, at the charcoal level of your grill.
 Once lit, pour the charcoal briquettes on both sides of the aluminum tray.
 Place some apple, pecan or hickory chunks on top of the coals.
 Put the lid on and let the grill warm up a bit with the vents open.
 Place the turkey on the grill above the water pan and cover.
 Let it grill for 30 minutes and then close the vents.
 Insert a meat thermometer into the thickest portion of the thigh without touching the bone.
-The Turkey is done when the temperature reaches 165 degrees Fahrenheit.
+The turkey is done when the temperature reaches 165 degrees Fahrenheit.
 Check on your turkey periodically and make sure it's not browning too much.
 If it looks as if it may be getting too much heat, double check your vents to and make sure that air isn't getting in.
-You can also use aluminum foil to tent parts of the bird of they are cooking too quickly.
+You can also use aluminum foil to tent parts of the bird if they are cooking too quickly.
 It should only take a few hours.
 Let the meat rest ten minutes before carving.

 You have to start prepping the bird three days ahead of time.
 Cook times vary depending on weather, amount of charcoal, and the size of the turkey.